 More on Knives

 Start off married life with a fresh set of sheets!
 Baking sheets, that is.
 (But don't ditch your old ones!)
 These are Kitchn editor Faith Durand's favorites because of their heft and quality.
 You'll be so happy to have them — and these sheet pan dinner recipes.

 Our pick: Vollrath Half-Size Sheet Pans, $24 for two

 14. A Stand Mixer

 For many of us, getting a stand mixer at the pre-wedding shower is a rite of passage.
 And while there are several versions of stand mixers on the market (even the iconic brand KitchenAid makes a few different models), the Artisan Series gets our vote because of performance, ease of use, price, and all the fun colors it comes in!
 Think: Almond Cream for classic couples and Pistachio for more adventurous ones.

-Our pick: KitchenAid Artisan Series 5-Quart Tilt-Head Stand Mixer, from $279
+Our pick: KitchenAid Artisan Series 5-Quart Tilt-Head Stand Mixer, $460

 15. A Blender

 The other pricey appliance that couples traditionally ask for (and hopefully get!) is a Vitamix blender.
-The Ascent, the brand's newest series, can automatically read what's in the container and adjust blending times.
+The Ascent, a relatively new series model, can automatically read what's in the container and adjust blending times.
 But it's not the only big player in the blending game — there's also Blendtec, which is great for the couple who loves (like, really loves) smoothies.

 The 2 to Pick From